EricG442/InquirerEmployeeManager/README.md

 ## Installation

 clone the repository then, in the root directory, run npm install to install the neccecary dependencies.
-After installation is finished run npm init to run the setup for the application
+After installation is finished run node dev/init.js to setup the connection to the MySQL database

 ## Usage